-“We are committed to a full implemented of the 1995 NPT resolution on the Middle East and we support all ongoing efforts to this end,” the statement read.
+“We are committed to a full implementation of the 1995 NPT resolution on the Middle East, and we support all ongoing efforts to this end,” the statement read.
 “We are ready to consider all relevant proposals in the course of the Review Conference in order to come to an agreed decision aimed at taking concrete steps in this direction.”

 The statement also stressed “serious concern” over the Iranian nuclear program and urged all countries to sign and adhere the 1970 Nuclear Nonproliferation Treaty.

-“We urge those state that are not parties to the treaty to accede as non-nuclear-weapon states and pending accession to the NPT, to adhere to its terms,” the five countries wrote.
+“We urge those states that are not parties to the treaty to accede as non-nuclear-weapon states and pending accession to the NPT, to adhere to its terms,” the five countries wrote.

 “Making progress on a Middle East free of WMD will become all the more difficult if Iran continues to raise concerns in the region and beyond about the nature of its nuclear program,” a US official said.

 “It is unlikely that this will occur before Iran demonstrates that it has come back into compliance with its NPT and IAEA safeguards obligations,” a US official said.

-Ahead of the conference, Egypt – which chairs the 118-nation group of non-aligned nations – circulated a working paper calling for the implementation of the 1995 resolution.
+Ahead of the conference, Egypt – which chairs the 118-member group of non-aligned nations – circulated a working paper calling for the implementation of the 1995 resolution.
 The proposal also called for a conference to take place next year, with Israel’s participation, focused on a treaty to eliminate nuclear arms in the region.

 Other Arab states echoed his sentiment.

-Kuwait’s ambassador to the UN, Mansour Al Otaibi said Israel’s refusal to sign onto the NPT “impedes the implementation and the universality” of the treaty.
+Kuwait’s ambassador to the UN, Mansour al-Otaibi, said Israel’s refusal to sign on to the NPT “impedes the implementation and the universality” of the treaty.
 He called on weapons states to withhold from Israel direct or indirect supplies that could be used to enhance its nuclear production.
-Further, the IAEA should suspend its cooperation with Israel in the nuclear field until Israel accedes to the NPT as a non-nuclear-weapon state.
+Further, he said, the IAEA should suspend its cooperation with Israel in the nuclear field until Israel accedes to the NPT as a non-nuclear-weapon state.

-He said the conference must address certain questions, particularly whether parties to the NPT have decided to hold Israel accountable “given its overt refusal to apply any resolution calling upon it to accede to the NPT.”
+He said the conference must address certain questions, particularly whether parties to the NPT have decided to hold Israel accountable, “given its overt refusal to apply any resolution calling upon it to accede to the NPT.”

-On Monday, US Secretary of State Hillary Clinton said given the lack of comprehensive regional peace, the conditions for a nuclear-free zone in the Middle East “do not yet exist.”
+On Monday, US Secretary of State Hillary Clinton said that given the lack of comprehensive regional peace, the conditions for a nuclear-free zone in the Middle East “do not yet exist.”

 Meanwhile, in a television interview on Wednesday, Iranian President Mahmoud Ahmadinejad said Iran would “definitely continue” its nuclear program.

 “They’re not a factor.
 In our defense doctrine, we don’t even count them,” he said.
-“They’re finished,” he

 manage Gaza.
 Do they want to get into a conflict with Iran?”

 He also warned that sanctions would sever any diplomatic channels with the US.

 “This is not something that by threatening Iran or putting pressure on Iran will force Iran to change its positions,” he said.

-“The first resolution passed against Iran in the UN Security Council will mean that relations between Iran
+“The first resolution passed against Iran in the UN Security Council

 be improved,” he added.
-“Paths to that
+“Paths to that will be shut.”